Tuna865/AV-Device-Monitor/Readme.md

-## AV-Device Monitor
+## Sony Display Control

-This console program communicates with a Sony display using their REST API documentation found [here](https://pro-bravia.sony.net/develop/integrate/rest-api/spec/index.html).
+This console program communicates with a commercial or consumer Sony display using either their [JSON-RPC](https://pro-bravia.sony.net/develop/integrate/rest-api/spec/index.html) or [Simple IP Control](https://pro-bravia.sony.net/develop/integrate/ssip/overview/index.html) protocol.

 #### Features:

-- Connects to an AV device via ethernet
-- Displays relevant information collected from the device, such as:
+- (JSON only) Displays relevant information collected from the device, such as:
     - Name
     - Product type
     - Model